CasselKim/TIL/README.md

 2. Upload summarized documents and  project tutorials on Github repository
 3. Upload detailed articles and explanation on Notion
 4. Do coding as many as possible at least easy one
-5. Write just the link what I did today, not detail explanation on this repo.
+5. Write just the link what ㅡI did today, not detail explanation on this repo.